Moving to Cambodia?

 In order to apply for a Cambodian visa, you need to submit the following paperwork:

 - one passport-sized photo

-- your passport which is at least valid for another six months
+- your passport, which must be valid for at least another six months

 - a letter from your company or your sponsor, or an invitation from Cambodia, supporting the need for you to apply for a business visa

-You will be charged a small fee when you apply for your visa and again when you extend your visa at the Ministry of Interior after moving to Cambodia.
+You will be charged a small fee when you first apply for your visa, and again when you extend your visa at the Ministry of Interior after moving to Cambodia.

-When you get ready for moving to Cambodia, you will sooner or later stumble upon the subject of work permits.
-According to the Labor Law of 1997, every foreign employee needs to secure a work permit in addition to their business visa.
-However, because the country is very welcoming to expats and because the Immigration Law is largely contradictory and confusing, many foreigners work in Cambodia without a work permit.
+According to the Cambodian Labor Law of 1997, every foreign employee needs to secure a work permit in addition to their business (E) visa.
+However, when it comes to visas and employment, Cambodia has particularly poor regulation.
+Due to their largely contradictory and confusing Immigration Law, many foreigners have managed to work in the country without a work permit.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.